Helsinki-NLP/OpusFilter/docs/installation.md

 Note that all required libraries are not available to install via PyPI on Windows OS.
-On Linux, it should work directly for Python versions from 3.6 to 3.8, but with Python 3.9 the `fast-mosestokenizer` library currently requires a manual install.
+On Linux, it should work directly for Python versions from 3.6 to 3.8, but with Python 3.9 or above the `fast-mosestokenizer` library requires a manual install.

 ## Required libraries